nvimts/frontier.nvim/README.md

 Use keymaps to add files and any selected code as context.
 Their locations is saved into the floating window.
 Frontier buffer is persistent and project path specific.

+More than 95 percent of code are written by LLM! (proudly) It only took me a weekend.

 ## Features

 - Floating window interface for multiple selected files and code blocks